imixs/imixs-cloud/doc/SETUP.md

-# How to setup the Imixs-Cloud
+# How to Setup the Imixs-Cloud

-The following section describes the setup procedure of *Imixs-Cloud* to run a kubernetes cluster into a productive environment for small and medium organizations.
+The following section describes the setup procedure of *Imixs-Cloud* for small and medium organizations.
+This setup guide shows how to install a kubernetes cluster into a productive environment consisting of several Internet nodes.

 If you just want to upgrade your existing *Imixs-Cloud* environment jump to the [upgrade section](#upgrade) below.

+In the [Maintenance section](#maintenance) you will find useful information how to maintain a running *Imixs-Cloud* cluster environment.

 ## The Cluster Nodes